LauraHBui/Modelling-Crime-Data-2021/docs/01-intro.md

 <div style="margin-bottom:30px;">
 </div>

 To do something to an entire dataframe, we would use the name of the object (`df`) to refer to it.
 In the case of the `View()` function, we want to see all that is contained in `df`, so we will type `View(df)`.
-On the other hand, if we want to refer to only one *variable* or column in the data, (remember back to term 1 - each varible is held in each column) there is a special notation to do this -- $
+On the other hand, if we want to refer to only one *variable* or column in the data, (recall last semester - each variable is held in each column) there is a special notation to do this -- $

 To refer to a variable inside a dataframe, you use: